roberto-triumph/triumph4php/docs/debugger.md

 ##Breakpoints Panel##
 The breakpoints panel shows all of the breakpoints that have been set on all files.
-Each breakpoint has a flag to turn on/off the breakpoint without deleting it.
+Each break-point has a flag to turn on/off the break-point without deleting it.
 The breakpoints panel has buttons to toggle all breakpoints (turn them on or off).
-You can double click on a breakpoint to open the file that the breakpoint is for.
+You can double click on a break-point to open the file that the break-point is for.

 ##Eval Panel##
 The eval panel allows you to enter any expression to be executed while the script